rocketcode-dev/content/content/published/every-tech-document/every-tech-document.md

 ## Make your presentation readable

 One of the big differences between writing for a screen vs for print is that there is no physical means to interact with the text.
 I can't put my finger on a page to mark my place or put little notes in the margin, or underline an important passage of text.
 Often, there are visual distractions, like animated ads, related links, or sponsored content.
-We need to be exceptionally conscientious about how we guide the user's eyes on the page.
+We need to be conscientious about how we guide the user's eyes on the page.

 Long continuous blocks of text are difficult to read, especially on a screen.
 Break it up.
 Paragraphs should be short and there should be a space between paragraphs.
 Keep the line lengths short.

 If you can, provide features to help the user interact with your content.
-Some people, myself included, like to highlight the line of text they are reading.
-Respect that.
+Some people, myself included, like to highlight text as they read it.
 Use the `<abbr/>` tag to expand acronyms and folding text to clarify details.

 ### Colour